 Regardless of which type of storage you choose, your data will be stored on a distributed, replicated file system that spans across many physical drives.

-Follow the guidelines on this page to help you choose between SSD and HDD.
+The guidelines on this page can help you choose between SSD and HDD.

 When in doubt, choose SSD storage